-The GW Law Library now provides access to the Wolters Kluwer Online Study Aids Library, which includes the Examples & Explanations series and CrunchTime study guides.
+The GW Law Library now provides access to the Wolters Kluwer Online Study Aids Library, which includes the Examples & Explanations series and CrunchTime study guides; and the LexisNexis Digital Library, which includes the Understanding and Q&A series.
 When prompted to login, use your GW Law email address and password.

 Study aids, which generally focus on particular areas of law that correspond to the subjects of law school courses, can help law students gain a basic understanding of legal principles and clarify complex concepts.
 They can be used both when preparing for class and when studying for exams, as supplements to the assigned reading of a course.
 The Burns Law Library owns a collection of study aids to help you.
 Those shelved in the Reserve Collection at the Circulation Desk may be borrowed for up to 2 hours; older editions may be found in the Law Library stacks and checked out.

 Examples & Explanations (E&Es) provide an overview of legal principles, along with hypothetical legal questions followed by detailed explanations.

 Understanding Series: each title in the series is a concise hornbook covering fundamental concepts for legal subjects.

 Nutshells present the essential rules of law in a condensed format.

 Hornbooks are concise one-volume legal treatises, written primarily for law students.
 They are more detailed and scholarly than other study aids, cite to primary authorities for black letter law principles, and may also discuss policy considerations.